You-Gao/Blog/_life/2024-07-25-mind-wandering-and-dmn.md

 Yeah, I thought I would have written more, but I don't think I have more to say other than summaries.

 - [Intentional vs. Unintentional Wandering](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5004739/)
-    - Found that the DMN "wandering" can be both intentional or unintentional
+    - Found that the DMN "*wandering*" can be both intentional or unintentional
 - [DMN Promotes Learning](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC11047624/)
     - Found that the "resting network" helps with learning as well
 - [The Science of Mind-Wandering](https://pubmed.ncbi.nlm.nih.gov/25293689/)